 - Your home address

 - Your bank name, account number, and routing number

-This will be sufficient to start selling, but note that after you start actually accepting payments and making money, PayPal may request further documentation, such as bank statements.
-Third-party processors like PayPal and Square are notorious for their stringent scrutiny of merchants and their tendency to subject merchants to holds or terminations at the slightest hint of trouble.
-Just be ready to provide whatever information PayPal might ask for in the event that they detect something slightly suspect.
+This will be sufficient to start selling, though after you start actually accepting payments and making money, PayPal may request further documentation, such as bank statements.
+Third-party processors like PayPal and Square are notorious for their stringent scrutiny of merchants which can result in holds or terminations at the slightest hint of trouble, so be ready to provide whatever information PayPal might ask for.

 If you want to add PayPal as a supplementary payment option to your existing website or if you already integrate with an eCommerce provider, PayPal Checkout is a solid choice.
 You’ll get PCI compliance (PayPal redirects customers to its secure site to complete the transaction), contextual checkout buttons, and localized payment methods for European customers.